nishantsbi/charlie86.github.io/_posts/2017-04-13-Coachella.md

 Cluster 3 artists - "Alternative/Acoustic" - tended to have lower valence and higher acousticness, including Bon Iver, The xx, and Father John Misty.
 Some of these artists also have a more "live" sound, including "Toots & The Maytals" and "Preservation Hall Jazz Band."

 While the groupings are far from perfect, this was an awesome dataset and really fun to pull together.
-Thanks for reading!
+Those interested can find the code and data on [GitHub](https://github.com/charlie86/coachellaR){:target="_blank"}.

+Thanks for reading, and be sure to comment below with you thoughts.